 How to Negotiate Salary for Your Next Career Move

-Negotiating your salary is an extremely difficult process, since it involves balancing what you consider your worth and the amount an employer believes they’ll be able to afford.
-However, if done correctly it can result in positive for both parties, resulting in a higher salary for the employee and greater engagement of the employee in their job.
-Here’s how to negotiate your salary confidently.
+Negotiating your salary is an extremely difficult process, since it is about balancing what you believe you’re worth with the amount an employer believes they’re able to afford.
+If it’s done right it could be a positive experience for both parties that results in a higher salary for the employee, as well as greater employee engagement in their work.
+Here’s how you can make your salary negotiation a success.

 Important Takeaways

-• Before you make a salary offer study market rates and industry standards to ensure that the salary you request is reasonable.
+• Before you negotiate your salary make sure you research market rates as well as industry standards to ensure that your salary offer is fair.

-• Gather information through networking with colleagues, using online resources like LinkedIn Salary and Glassdoor, and reaching out to professional networks.
+• Find out information by connecting with colleagues through online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-• Make a list of talking points ahead time, including education & accreditation, years of relevant experience, results & achievements, unique skill set & capabilities, knowledge of the industry, and the potential for further training.
+• Make a list of talking points ahead time, including education & certificates and years of relevant experiences, achievements and results and unique skills qualifications, industry knowledge and the potential for further training.

-• During negotiations, be assured and confident but remain flexible and open.
-You should highlight tangible results you’ve had in your previous roles.
+• During negotiations, be assertive and confident, yet flexible and open-minded.
+Show tangible results that you’ve had in your previous positions.

-• Keep a positive and upbeat tone throughout the conversation and practice active listening.
+• Keep a positive and upbeat tone throughout the conversation and engage in active listening.

 Do your research

-Before entering into any salary negotiation, you need to conduct thorough research on the market and standards in the industry to make sure that your salary proposal is reasonable.
-Factors that might impact this may include levels of experience level, company size as well as location. (?).
-One way to gather data is to connect with your colleagues or those within your area of work.
+Before you enter any salary negotiation, you need to conduct a thorough study of current market rates and industry standards to make sure your salary offer is reasonable.
+Things that may affect this could include experience level, company size, and location (?).
+One great way to gather data is to connect with colleagues and others within your job field.

 Research Online